haghdk/html-training/01/README.md

 ### The Starter Template
-To start, we need a basic template.
+To start our new website, we need a basic template in our new HTML file.
 This tells the browser, “Hey, this is a webpage!”

 ```
 <!DOCTYPE html>